 In these cases, the best place to be is the Discord.
 The Discord has an open support channel (

 #denizen) where you can ask for help from other Denizen users.
-It also has several chat bots that can search document (check
+It also has several chat bots that can search documentation (check

 When asking for help with a script, it's usually best to provide a link to your script through the script sharing paste service, and a copy of your debug log - which you can record by typing